Background to issue:

 My Position

-In short – I do not support the state government’s expensive thought bubble AFL stadium at Macquarie Point on Hobart’s invaluable waterfront.
+In short – I do not support the state government’s expensive and divisive thought-bubble AFL stadium at Macquarie Point on Hobart’s invaluable waterfront.

-While I support the notion of a Tasmanian AFL team, it should not be contingent upon an AFL-demanded stadium at Macquarie Point.
+While I support a Tasmanian AFL team, it should not be contingent upon an AFL-demanded stadium at Macquarie Point.
 I believe there are alternative and responsible options that would provide for an AFL team for our state without the imposed stadium-strings attached.

 I voted against sending the contentious AFL stadium to the Projects of State Significance (POSS) process during Legislative Council debate on the State Policies and Projects (Project of State Significance) Order 2023 – you can view my speech on that debate here

-I firmly believe Tasmania has other urgent funding and investment priorities, such as boosting public housing, accessible health services, quality education and reliable public transport services to highlight a few, that would be more fiscally responsible to fund than the Macquarie Point stadium project.
+I firmly believe Tasmania has other urgent funding and investment priorities, such as boosting public housing, accessible health services, quality education and reliable public transport services, tackling the growing climate change crisis, to highlight a few, that would be more fiscally responsible to fund than the Macquarie Point stadium project.

 My Consideration of this Issue